hrefjeff/sfv/_daily_log/general.md

 4. 1.
 Attack > 2.
 Cover Attack > 3.
 Whiff Punish > 1.
 Attack > 2 > 3 > 1 > 2 > 3 > 1 > repeat....
     a. **more** walking up light buttons/throw if they are trying to whiff punish or bait you to jump

+# 2021-01-05

+Happy new year!
+I've already started this new year by doing an akuma rookie to diamond challenge.
+It has definitely allowed me to understand more about my own playstyle.
+Picking akuma was helpful in the fact that after every loss, I was able to easily identify and pinpoint my weakness in a situation becuase akuma has answers to everything.
+I got jumped in on?
+There are 3 different solid anti-airs (DP mostly though).
+Out neutraled?
+Stubby buttons are no excuse for not utilizing fireball.
+Opponent won with a pixel of health?
+Where did I not optimize a combo or gain stage position to bully them in the corner.

+Tournament-wise, it has begun with hard losses, but that just means I have alotta opportunities to grow stronger!
+One of the main things I'll call out for myself early on is to **BEGIN BUFFRING DP INPUT** after performing a throw with old zeku in the corner.
+There's little reason not to.
+If the opponent techs, we return to neutral and DP doesn't come out.
+If they neutral/back jump, __especially__ in the corner, DP happens with reward of KD.
+If the jump out of the corner, there may be a DP or a heavy kick which does dmg.
+Sitting there stuck is not helping.
+It's about the transition offense, as Keenan Cornelius (a great jiu jitsu practitioner) explains.
+When the move happens, he's already thinking about how it leads into the next.

+Also, after a successful throw in the corner, I micro walk for no reason with Young zeku.
+Immediate stHK beats standing 3f, jumps over lows, prevents jump out, and does nice grey health.

 # 2020-09-30

 I entered NLBC today.
 I'm VERY suprised that I have to even write down what I'm about to.
 I didn't vary my wake up options.
 I did backrise against dhalsim every. single. time.
 So, I'm going to add wake up with punches/kicks to dictate my wake up action to my list of "things I'm currently working on".
 I thought I was passed this.
 I guess not!